seng438-winter-2022/seng438-a5-DG-20/SENG438_Group25_Lab_Report_5.md

 # How The Team Work was Divided and Managed

+The assignment was done as a group of four as difficulties were run into for Mac users.
+We did this by having one group member share their screen as the other three members watched the screen and assisted in the process.
+This method was performed for parts one and two of the lab.
+In part one, one group member shared their screen as the others guided the person through the steps of part one familiarization and the instructions for running C-SFRAT.
+It was a learning process as nobody had worked with the application before so some learning was required.
+In part two, the same process was performed using RDC.
+All members made themselves familiar with RDC and how to use it while one member shared their screen of performing the instructions given in the lab.
+Members not sharing their screen took turns performing different instructions with the person sharing their screen to ensure the process was done correctly.
+Everybody worked together on the documenting of the lab.

 <hr>

 # Difficulties Encountered, Challenges Overcome, and Lessons Learned

+Some difficulties encountered were getting the lab working at all.
+The failure set used for the importing of data was told to be in the wrong format by the application being used.
+In some group members cases the applications would not work at all or the failure set data would not be allowed to be imported.
+The lab document provided no clarification to this nor did any instruction from TA’s.
+The lab was extremely frustrating and many groups were confused and had no clue on how to fix any of the problems.
+The lab overall, was very confusing, complicated, and not functional at times.
+Challenges that were overcome took hours to resolve.
+Lessons learned was that the introduction to reliability testing taught members different aspects of reliability testing including RDC and Reliability Growth Analysis.

 <hr>

 # Comments/Feedback on The Lab Itself

+The lab didn’t function properly for some group members as stated in the aforementioned.
+Some clearer instructions and or a demo on how to use the application would benefit students in the completion of the lab in the future.
+Overall, some applications used in reliability testing and the practices of reliability testing were learned by the students.